2014 FIFA World Cup seeding

 The final draw for the 2014 FIFA World Cup took place on 6 December 2013 at the Costa do Sauípe Resort, Mata de São João in Bahia, at 13:00 local time (UTC−3).
+Hosted by television presenters Fernanda Lima and Rodrigo Hilbert, and conducted by FIFA General Secretary Jérôme Valcke, the ceremony featured former footballers representing each FIFA World Cup-winning nation: Cafu (Brazil), Fabio Cannavaro (Italy), Lothar Matthäus (Germany), Zinedine Zidane (France), Mario Kempes (Argentina), Fernando Hierro (Spain), Geoff Hurst (England), and Alcides Ghiggia (Uruguay), who assisted with the draw.
 The ceremony determined the group in which the 32 participating teams would begin the final tournament.
 The teams were divided in advance by FIFA into four pots based on seedings and geographic regions.